selwynpolit/d9book/book/forms.md

 ```

 Here is a variant on this theme for making a field visible or required.
 In this example, it isn't using the `[value]` as part of the name.
 When
 I tried that above, it didn't seem to work.
-Perhaps I didn't have the correct jquery selector.
+Perhaps I didn't have the correct jQuery selector.

 ```php
 $form['field_blah_blah']['#states']= [